tclemans/maggie-website/journal/a-journal-entry.md

 excerpt: About Page for Maggie

 ---
-Maggie likes long walks on the beach and design. 🎨
+Maggie likes long walks on the beach and design. 🎨 She loves her husband Tim who is a computer wizard.

 This is a test.

 Test edit.